 Upon successful completion, the platform transitions to the PSTATE.UNINIT state.
+The mailboxes revert to Mailbox mode.

 If the SHUTDOWN is for an INIT for SEV-ES, then a WBINVD on all threads is required immediately following the completion of the SHUTDOWN command.